Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 In the study by Pal, et.al.
 (2015), cows' milk contains A1 beta-casein.
 This is found in higher amounts in milk from European-origin cattle.
 This compound is not found in significant amounts in purebred African or Asian cattle.

-The slowed transit time can interfere with lactose metabolism, according to this same study by Pal, (2015).
+The slowed transit time can interfere with lactose metabolism, according to this same study by Pal (2015).
 It increases the opportunity for gut microbes to ferment lactose.
 The fermentation process naturally occurs as gut microbes feed on sugars.
 If lactose passes through the GI tract at normal speed, there is limited time for lactose fermentation.
 If the movement of lactose through the GI tract is slowed, lactose fermentation is prolonged.
 This fermentation process can promote imbalance in gut microflora.
 It can also produce compounds that can lead to bloating, diarrhea and other symptoms related to lactose intolerance.

 When A1 beta-casein is digested, it releases a compound called beta-casomorphin-7 (BCM-7).
 In the article by Pal (2015), this BCM-7 compound promotes inflammation.
-This can contribute to common reported symptoms of milk intolerances such as bloating, gas and stomach pain.
+This can contribute to commonly reported symptoms of milk intolerances such as bloating, gas and stomach pain.

 The presence of BCM-7 (again, from the digestion of A1 beta casein or casein from European-origin cows' milk) seems to affect the production of lactase.
 It may also alter the activity of lactase, which can lead to the development of lactose intolerance symptoms.

-In this same study, it was found that A1 beta-casein is the only casein form that produces all these discussed events such as casein curd formation and slower transit time.
+In this same study, it was found that A1 beta-casein is the only casein form that produces all these discussed events, such as casein curd formation and slower transit time.

-Hence, this can be considered as a likely explanation as to why some people complain of symptoms after drinking cows' milk but not when they take milk from other mammals such as goats and sheep.
+Hence, this can be considered a likely explanation as to why some people complain of symptoms after drinking cows' milk but not when they take milk from other mammals such as goats and sheep.

 Furthermore, A1 beta-casein is found in significant amounts in the milk of European-origin cows, according to the Pal (2015) article.
 This form is not found in African and Asian purebred cows.